zach-klippenstein/ReproComposeAndroidViewTreeOwnersBugs/README.md

 This repository contains an Android Compose project that demonstrates a number of issues in the Compose <-> Android View integration as of Compose 1.0.0-alpha11.

+I have filed a single issue to the Google issue tracker for all this stuff: https://issuetracker.google.com/issues/179708470

 ## Components

 This project reproduces a number of integration scenarios and has UI tests for all of them.